National Centre for Domestic Violence Logo

 www.gov.br/mre/pt-br/consulado-londres/assistencia-a-brasileiros/casos-emergenciais or www.gov.br/mre/pt-br/consulado-londres/assistencia-a-brasileiros/violencia-domestica

-Kate Kniveton MP
+Kate Kniveton (former MP)

 emblem

-Member of Parliament for Burton and Uttoxeter
+Former Member of Parliament for Burton and Uttoxeter

-I supported the publication of the Family Court's findings—and waived my right to anonymity—because I recognise the unique position I am in, as an MP, to campaign to improve the outcomes of cases such as this, for those who endure domestic violence, and the actions taken to protect the children involved.
+"I supported the publication of the Family Court's findings—and waived my right to anonymity—because I recognised the unique position I was in, as an MP, to campaign to improve the outcomes of cases such as this, for those who endure domestic violence, and the actions taken to protect the children involved.
+It is vital that those who have been affected by domestic violence receive the support and information they need to protect themselves and their children and I am very grateful to NCDV for all the work they do to support so many women who need their help.
+Although I am no longer an MP I very much hope to continue my work in this area."

 Keith Fraser